ahokcool/CPP_basics/README.md

 | [CPP07][CPP07] | :building_construction: | Introduction to templates and template programming. |
 | [CPP08][CPP08] | :building_construction: | Exploring STL containers, iterators, and algorithms. |
 | [CPP09][CPP09] | :building_construction: | Advanced namespaces, exception handling, and STL usage. |

-CPP00: Introduction to C++

-CPP01: Memory management, References, Pointers to members, File streams

-Dynamic memory allocation and deallocation using new and delete.
-Understanding references and pointers, including pointers to members.
-Working with file streams for input and output operations.
-CPP02: Ad-hoc polymorphism, operators overload and Orthodox Canonical classes

-Introduction to operator overloading.
-Understanding ad-hoc polymorphism.
-Implementing the Orthodox Canonical Form in classes.
-CPP03: Inheritance

-Basics of class inheritance and access specifiers.
-Understanding the concept of base and derived classes.
-Introduction to virtual functions and polymorphism.
-CPP04: Subtype polymorphism, abstract classes, interfaces

-Deep dive into polymorphism and virtual functions.
-Working with abstract classes and pure virtual functions.
-Understanding interfaces and their implementation in C++.
-CPP05: Exceptions

-Basics of exception handling using try, catch, and throw.
-Creating custom exception classes.
-Exception safety and stack unwinding.
-CPP06: C++ Casts

-Understanding different types of casts in C++: static_cast, dynamic_cast, reinterpret_cast, and const_cast.
-Best practices and use cases for each type of cast.
-CPP07: Templates

-Introduction to template programming.
-Understanding function templates and class templates.
-Template specialization and instantiation.
-CPP08: Templated containers, iterators, algorithms

-Deep dive into the Standard Template Library (STL).
-Working with various templated containers like vector, list, map, etc.
-Introduction to iterators and algorithms provided by the STL.
-CPP09: Namespaces, exceptions, and STL

-Advanced use of namespaces to organize code.
-In-depth exploration of exception handling and ensuring exception safety.
-Comprehensive use of the STL, including understanding the complexity and performance of different operations.

 <!-- Links -->
 [CPP00]:./CPP00/